 As for the backward compatibility, see API Compatibility Policy.

-Starting from v2.0.0, we are developing two tracks of versions at the same time.
+We develop two tracks of versions at the same time.
 The first one is the track of stable versions, which is a series of revision updates for the latest major version.
 The second one is the track of development versions, which is a series of pre-releases for the upcoming major version.

 X.0.0 is the latest major version and